Upper Haight Transit Improvement & Pedestrian Realm Project

-To complete this work in its entirety, we’re still working with PUC and PG&E to obtain a timeline for power to the remaining traffic and signal lights which is now estimated to be complete in early 2021.
+To complete this work in its entirety, we’re still working with PUC and PG&E to obtain a timeline for power to the remaining traffic and signal lights which is now estimated to be complete in summer 2021.

 - Broke ground in September 2018, this civic improvement project will bring the Upper Haight (Haight between Stanyan and Central):